mw55309/Ensembl_GTF_FASTA_test/README.md

 # Ensembl_GTF_FASTA_test
 Hacky scripts to compare Ensembl GTF to FASTA files.

+Basically if you compare Ensembl GTF files to the Ensembl FTP files, they don't contain the same transcripts.

-Downloads data from the Ensembl FTP server and saves locally, so make sure you have space.
+The scripts download data from the Ensembl FTP server and saves locally, so make sure you have space.

 The associated script setdiff.R will need to be in your path and executable, and you'll need Rscript in your path.